Aldori15/Questie/README.md

 ### Quest Tracker
 - Improved quest tracker:
-    - Automatically tracks quests on accepting (instead of progressing)
+    - Automatically tracks quests on accepting
     - Can show all 20 quests from the log (instead of default 5)
     - Left click quest to open quest log (configurable)
     - Right-click for more options, e.g.: